-D represents the analog output channel startup command. cc (range 00-01) represents the specific channel you want to aa (range 00-FF) represents the 2-character hexadecimal Modbus address of the ADAM-6000 module you want to hhh (range 000-FFF) represents the 3-character hexadecimal startup value of the specific AO channel.
+D represents the analog output channel startup command. cc (range 00-01) represents the specific channel you want to aa (range 00-FF) represents the 2-character hexadecimal slave address of the ADAM-6000 module you want to hhh (range 000-FFF) represents the 3-character hexadecimal startup value of the specific AO channel. (cr) is the terminating character, carriage return (0Dh).

-!aahhh(cr) if the command is valid.
+Response !aahhh(cr) if the command is valid.